dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3186: Celebrating diversity fosters understanding.
+### T3186: Celebrate and learn from our cultural differences.

 |Support|
 |---|